Get your Siete Sweets & Snacks in Time! Order by December 12th for holiday delivery

 A: Laredo, TX—or rather, the influence of growing up in a bordertown like Laredo.
 For example, I don’t speak Spanish, yet I can’t bring myself to say “underwear”—we call themchones.
 Boogers aremocos and feet are patitas in my house.

-hat is The Hyphen?, What Does our Mexican-American Hyphen Feel Like?, What Does our Mexican-American Hyphen Taste Like?—and now, What Does our Mexican-American Hyphen Look Like?—are nuanced.
+Like most discussions around our Siete culture, the Garza's answers to the questions of What is The Hyphen?, What Does our Mexican-American Hyphen Feel Like?, What Does our Mexican-American Hyphen Taste Like?—and now, What Does our Mexican-American Hyphen Look Like?—are nuanced.
 For some, it looks like a family relic of La Virgen de Guadalupe.
 For others, it looks like the traditions of gathering around spaghetti on Christmas.
 To each Garza, however, our hyphen is both literal and symbolic of connection.
 It’s what connects our past—our family, our roots, our traditions—with our present values and practices, like always putting family first, and being proud of our family culture.